nkh/ftl/README_ftl.md

 ##Image mode

-Only show images in the listing and directory preview; with multiple tabs, sorting images is easy.
+Only show images in the listing and directory preview; with multiple tabs, makes sorting images easy.

 #TODO

 - Handle SIGWINCH
 - keyboard buffer flushing
-- fzf scripts preview via vim
+- fzf scripts preview via vim not bat
 - vim file opener using ftl
 - use inotify